hylaeanworld/hylaean_splat/testing/IMPLEMENTATION_PLAN.md

 3. **Build Simple Test**: Get basic pipeline working with test images
 4. **Validate Results**: Confirm reconstruction quality

-This will enable you to test your COLMAP and Brush integrations with a folder of images using the `hylaean` CLI tool as intended.
+This will enable you to test your COLMAP and Brush integrations with a folder of images using the `hylaeansplat` CLI tool as intended.

 The comprehensive framework we've designed will ensure robust, automated testing across multiple scenarios while providing detailed quality metrics and performance benchmarks.